AWS Deployment

 Click the Next button to view the Review and Create page.
 Name the policy "pdf-server-s3" and click on the Create policy button.

-Now that a policy has been created, the policy must be attached to the IAM role by going back to the AWS home, clicking the Refresh icon, and then searching for pdf-server-s3 in the search bar.
+Now that a policy has been created, it must be attached to the IAM role.
+From AWS dashboard, clicking the Refresh icon, and then searching for the newly created policy (pdf-server-s3) in the search bar.

-Click Next in the IAM wizard to view the Review and Create page, then click Create User to return to the list of Users.
+Click Next in the IAM wizard to view the Review and Create page.
+Select Create User to return to the list of Users.

-Select the newly created user and navigate to Security Credentials.
+From the newly created user, navigate to Security Credentials.

-Click Create Access Key, the select Third-party Service.
+Click Create Access Key, then. select Third-party Service.
 Enter a description for its use.

 Write down the access key ID and the secret key in a secure location, both will be used to configure environment variables later.